izderadicka/audioserve/README.md

 To install locally you need recent [Rust](https://www.rust-lang.org/en-US/install.html) and [NodeJS](https://nodejs.org/en/download/package-manager/) installed.

-Compile Rust code (it has optional system dependencies to openssl,zlib, bz2lib, and libavformat, as might not have exactly correct version of libavformat around, it's better to build required version statically into binary with `partially-static` feature, because otherwise you might see problems like segfaults):
+Compile Rust code (it has optional system dependencies to zlib, bz2lib, and libavformat, as might not have exactly correct version of libavformat around, it's better to build required version statically into binary with `partially-static` feature, because otherwise you might see problems like segfaults):

     cargo build --release --features partially-static